-Ukraine retakes key Kyiv suburb; Battle for Mariupol rages
+Ukraine retakes key Kyiv suburb; battle for Mariupol rages

 While Russian forces carried on with the siege of Mariupol after the southern port city's defenders refused demands to surrender, the Kremlin's ground offensive in other parts of the country advanced slowly or not at all, knocked back by lethal hit-and-run attacks by the Ukrainians.

-With troops bogged down in many places, Russian President Vladimir Putin's forces are increasingly concentrating their air power and artillery on Ukraine's cities and the civilians living there, killing uncounted numbers and sending millions fleeing.
+With troops bogged down in many places, Russian President Vladimir Putin's forces are increasingly concentrating their air power and artillery on Ukraine's cities and the civilians living there.

+Russia's invasion has driven more than 3.5 million people from Ukraine, according to the United Nations.
+The UN has confirmed over 900 civilian deaths but said the real toll is probably much higher.
+Estimates of Russian deaths vary, but even conservative figures are in the low thousands.

 US President Joe Biden, who is heading to Europe later in the week to meet with allies, suggested Monday evening that worse may be still to come.